imjackson/jacksongpack.com/README.md

 Husky and Pretty-Quick are used to run prettier as a pre-commit hook.
 You can run prettier manually with `npx prettier --write .`.

+## Building Site

+The `build` script is a simple bash script that copies necessary public files into the `dist/` directory.
+This avoids serving development files when using a host like Netlify.
+If a `dist/` folder is already found in the root directory, it is deleted before building.
+The following files or directories are copied into the `dist/` directory:

+-   assets/
+-   css/
+-   \*.html
+-   LICENSE
+-   robots.txt

+Run the script with: `./build`, or direct your host to run `./build` before deploying and ensure that the public directory is set to `dist/`.

 ## Development Dependencies

 -   Prettier